danp/hfxdotbike/content/kidical-mass/_index.md

 * If we need to cancel due to weather conditions, we will post a notice on this website by 7:30am on the day of the ride.
 * Please help protect our community from COVID-19.
 Our rides and activities take place entirely outdoors, but we do ride as a group and share outdoor public space with many others.
 Masks are welcomed, but please stay home if you feel unwell.

+## Feedback Survey
+We want Kidical Mass to be an enjoyable event for as many people as possible.
+We want to know what went well and what didn’t go so well this year so that we can do better in 2024!

+You can help us by filling out this [brief survey](https://docs.google.com/forms/d/e/1FAIpQLSePLqcruUqBEGgNmAu1tyjt8Id9Qj6CEoLDZ6nN-5bUuNZcCw/viewform).
+Even if you didn't attend any rides, we'd love to hear from you!

+Your responses will be used to help us improve our rides for next year.
+We may also share some summary results with the community through social media channels, but we will not collect or share any identifying information.

+We've got some great prizes for folks who complete the survey.
+There's an option for you to provide us with your email address at the end of the survey, on a separate form for anonymity.
+Please complete the survey by November 15 to be included in the prize draw!

 ## Past Rides
 {{< kidical-mass/display-rides class=past-rides >}}